delphidabbler/gbg/README.md

     * `-A` -- Generate random ASCII characters, including control codes, in range 0 to 127.
 Do not use with `-a`.

+* `-V` on its own causes the program to display version information and exit

+* Providing no parameters cause the program to display brief usage information and exit.

 Note that `-` can be replaced by `/` in options.
-E.g. `-a` can be specified as `/a`.
+E.g. `-a` can be specified as `/a` and `-V` can be specified as `/V`.

-Entering

-    gbg

-on its own displays brief usage information.

 ## Operation